 Perhaps nowhere else in dermatology is so little known about a disorder that affects so many.
-Because the cause of rosacea is unknown and there is no cure, the National Rosacea Society's research grants program was established to encourage and support research into the potential causes and other key aspects of this condition that may lead to improvements in its treatment and potential prevention or cure.
-The program is supported by donations from individuals, and funds are available to researchers worldwide.
+Because the cause of rosacea is unknown and there is no cure, the National Rosacea Society's research grants program was established in 1999 to encourage and support research into the potential causes and other key aspects of this condition that may lead to improvements in its treatment and potential prevention or cure.
+Since its founding, the research grants program has awarded more than $1.5 million to researchers for a wide range of rosacea-related studies, and the program is funded by donations from many thousands of individuals who wish to improve the lives of those affected by rosacea.
+Join the fight against rosacea.
+Donate to this important program today.

 Dr. Martin Steinhoff |